| |

 Do you fancy doing something amazing and seeing Blenheim Palace and its grounds from a different point of view?
 If so, then make sure you head over to the Boathouse and row around the lake in a boat.

-You can hire the boat for either half an hour (£12) or for an hour (£20).
+You can hire the boat for half an hour which costs £25.
 Each boat takes up to 4 adults.
+In addition, you can also consider hiring a SUP or a kayak for £20 each.

 8. Spot the Iconic Filming Locations